 Southern Colorado has been in severe drought for many years.
 Our staff lives in the Crestone/Baca area and is in the retreat area several times a week.

 If you see smoke in the forest or are concerned about something that is occurring in the surrounding environment, please call the retreat coordinator.
 The area around the stupa is a safe zone.

-Cabin I, Yeshe Chöling, Dharma Park of Wisdom, is the smaller of the two cabins.
+Cabin I, Yeshe Chöling, Dharma Park of Wisdom, is the smaller of the three cabins.
 Its design is rustic with vigas and a rough plank ceiling.
 In 2008 additions were made to include a composting toilet and "solar" hot water shower.
 New solar panels and batteries provide electricity.
-A hand pump in the kitchen allows for drinking and dish washing water.
+It has running water but no hot water heater.
 A lovely covered porch overlooks the San Luis Valley.